Best VPNs for smart TVs in 2022

 Using Smart DNS

+Smart DNS feature is a tool that allows you to access streaming content on your smart TV.
 Setting up the Smart DNS feature might differ from VPN to VPN, and also depending on what brand your smart TV is.
-But generally, the process will likely be the following steps:

 Can I use a free VPN for smart TV?

-VPNs that are completely free still need to make money, and this means adverts galore.
-Not only will a free VPN have a limited range of servers, and will be poor at unblocking streaming sites.
-Not only that, their apps will also be riddled with annoying ads.
-Free VPNs are also known to collect user data and then sell this off to third parties - another way to recoup the money they don’t make on subscription fees.
-Finally, some free VPNs can even contain malware - something you really don’t want on your device.
+Free VPNs still need to make money, and this means adverts galore.
+Free VPNs are known to collect user data and then sell this off to third parties - another way to recoup the money they don’t make on subscription fees.
+Some free VPNs can even contain malware.
+Finally, they have a limited range of servers, and will be poor with other features.

-Paid VPNs can cost less than $2 a month!
-For such a small cost, it’s not really worth getting a considerably worse service with a free VPN.
+After all, paid VPNs can cost less than $2 a month!
+For such a small cost, it’s not really worth risking your cybersecurity with a free VPN.

 With a VPN that’s compatible with your smart TV, you can unblock geo-restricted content from all the major streaming platforms, and watch it directly on your smart TV!
-Not only that, but you can also improve your speeds with a fast, stable connection, and say goodbye to buffering and slowdowns forever.
+And, with a reliable VPN, such as NordVPN, you can also improve your speeds with a fast, stable connection, and say goodbye to buffering and slowdowns forever on computers, mobile devices, and more.

 VPNs are cheap and easy to use.
 Most of the time, it will just be a case of downloading an app from a VPN provider to your TV and connecting.